Ojibwe religion: Practices

-Many elements of Ojibwe life feature ceremonial aspects.

-Ojibwe rituals, whether individual or communal, facilitate and maintain relations with the manitouk.
-Ceremonies represent opportunities for different kinds of "person" to interact.
+Ojibwe rituals, whether individual or communal, facilitate relations with the manitouk.
+Ceremonial aspects can be found in many elements of Ojibwe life, with certain elements — including the sweat bath, prayers, songs, offerings, the use of ritual paraphernalia, and the observance of taboos — being common.
 Vecsey noted that Ojibwe rituals have historically been concerned with hunting and food gathering and that they lacked "the ornate, formalised pomp" found among many agricultural Native American communities.
-Certain elements, such as the sweat bath, prayers, songs, offerings, the use of ritual paraphernalia, and the observance of taboos, are common features throughout Ojibwe religious practice.

 Prayer and offerings

-Prayers are intended to influence the manitouk, and often petition them for assistance in times of need, for instance when people are in need of food or healing.
-Prayers may be directed to particular manitouk based on the situation, for instance being directed to Nanabush while hunting or to Mishebeshu when crossing water.
+Prayers are intended to influence the manitouk, and often petition them for assistance in times of need, for instance when people require food or healing.
+These may be directed to a particular manitou based on the situation, for instance being directed to Nanabush while hunting or to Mishebeshu when crossing water.
 There is no set formulas for prayers, which usually involve only a few words, sometimes accompanied with offerings.

-In Ojibwe religion, tobacco, cedar, sage, and sweetgrass are considered sacred plants.
-Sweetgrass and tobacco rituals are practiced routinely.
-Cedar and sweetgrass are deemed to have purifying properties.
-Ojibwe people will often tie sweetgrass around their settlements, for instance onto medicine wheels or onto the rearview mirrors of their cars.
-Sage is used for prayer, but also burned for purification or tied into bundles and given as offerings.
-When collecting sage, Ojibwe will often request permission to do so from the plant.